-Jodie Baker is an innovator, entrepreneur and business builder.
-Jodie has a background as an in-house lawyer and financial analyst and was the architect, founder and MD of Hive Legal – winner of many of Australia’s leading innovation and law awards.
-Jodie has a history of building successful businesses and teams through a shared vision, big picture thinking and attention to detail.
+Jodie Baker is an innovator, entrepreneur and business builder and advocate of #LegalTech.
+Jodie has a background as an in-house lawyer and financial analyst, is a Founding Member and Deputy Chair of the Australian Legal Technology Association and Co-Chair of the College of Law Centre for Legal Innovation.
+Jodie was the architect, founder and MD of Hive Legal – winner of many of Australia’s leading innovation and law awards.

 Mitzi Gilligan is a company director and chair, lawyer, entrepreneur and mentor for young lawyers.
 Mitzi’s highly celebrated regulatory and commercial legal career spans more than 25 years in major law firms and as a founding Principal of legal start-up, Hive Legal.
 Mitzi is chair of Justice Connect.